Triple Products of Eigenfunctions and Spectral Geometry: Example

 to be our Theorem-applicable Fourier basis of orthonormal (multiplicative character) eigenfunctions (of this quotient representation of the (negative) Euclidean Casimir element) directly corresponding to $\set{\lambda_i}$.
 By our Theorem's hypotheses, we must have $i < j \implies \lVert\lambda_i\rVert\leq \lVert\lambda_j\rVert$ (with the Euclidean norm on the weights).

 Now we can compute

-As this Equation~\ref{eqn:a} is linear on the weight lattice $(A^{-1})^t\mathbb{Z}^n = \set{\lambda_i}$, only an $L^2$ orthonormal eigenfunction basis map which is induced from a volume-preserving invertible linear map between two such indexed, rank $n$ weight lattices will keep the "algebraic/topological" indexed data set $\set{M^{i,j,k}}$ invariant.
+As this Equation~\ref{eqn:a} only depends on the weight lattice itself, it is orthonormal-basis-index invariant.
+Further, it is only invariant under linear transformations on the weight lattice $(A^{-1})^t\mathbb{Z}^n = \set{\lambda_i}$, so only an $L^2$ orthonormal eigenfunction basis map \textit{which is induced from a volume-preserving invertible linear map between two such indexed, rank $n$ weight lattices} will keep the "algebraic/topological" indexed data set $\set{M^{i,j,k}}$ invariant.

-However, in order to apply Theorem~\ref{thm}, it is essential that such a linear map $B$ be $B\in O(n,\mathbb{R})$ on the weight lattice, because the induced $L^2$ eigenfunction basis map
+However, in order to apply Theorem~\ref{thm}, it is essential that such a linear map $B$ be $B\in SO(n,\mathbb{R})$ on the weight lattice, because the induced $L^2$ eigenfunction basis map

-must also preserve the "analytic" invariants -- the Casimir-element induced figure $4\pi^2\lVert\lambda_i\rVert^2$ for each indexed weight, i.e. the individual eigenvalues of the flat-tori's Laplacian.
+must also preserve the "analytic" invariants -- the Casimir-element induced figure $4\pi^2\lVert\lambda_i\rVert^2$ for each indexed weight, i.e.\ the individual eigenvalues of the flat-tori's Laplacian.

+As Milnor's duet exemplifies, having a map which preserves the lengths of the lattice weights is not sufficient to deduce the map is in $SO(n,\mathbb{R})$; we must also know that the map preserves weight angles.
+But this is a consequence of the formulae developed in Equation~\ref{eqn-15}:

+The neat thing about this analysis is that we've proven there is no \textbf{linear} map between lattices that preserves the eigenvalues without the map being induced by a Riemannian isometry on the tori -- as a consequence of the Theorem, not because the explicit computations involved are simple polarization identities.

-This representation-theoretical account \cite{AK01} is exactly equivalent to the prior development of \textit{lattice congruence} \cite{NRR22} traditonally used to delineate isometry classes of flat tori.
-In fact, the matrix transpose of such a linear map $B\in O(n,\mathbb{R})$, as described in the prior paragraph, \textbf{is} the contravariant Riemannian isometry between the tori, as provided by application of the \textit{Gelfand-Naimark Representation Theorem} during the proof of Theorem~\ref{thm}.
+This representation-theoretical account \cite{AK01} is exactly equivalent to the prior development of \textit{lattice congruence} \cite{NRR22} traditionally used to delineate isometry classes of flat tori.
+In fact, the matrix transpose of such a linear map $B\in SO(n,\mathbb{R})$, as described in the prior paragraph, \textbf{is} the contravariant Riemannian isometry between the tori, as provided by application of the \textit{Gelfand-Naimark-Segal Representation Theorem} during the proof of Theorem~\ref{thm}.

 \paragraph{Acknowledgements} The original research was funded in part by a gracious James Simons Research Award in 1995-1996, and the generous support of an Alfred P. Sloan Dissertation Fellowship in 1996-1997 at the University at Stony Brook.